janhendrickx/bl-restaurant/README.md

+# Brainlane restaurant assignement

+## Wanted a bit of a running start, so went for a bootstrap 5 boilerplate I found on the interwebz

+This is it's readme file

 # Bootstrap 5 boilerplate with sass and gulp 4
 A Bootstrap v5.2.3 boilerplate with bootstrap-icons(1,800+ icons), sass, gulp 4 tasks, browserSync (with hot-reloading).
 You can override bootstrap sass variables by placing those variables in `bootstrap-5-sass-gulp-4-boilerplate/assets/scss/_bootstrap_variable_overrides.scss`